-He sums up his views and mine in the following words: &#8220;But what I have denied, what I deny still, is that which the author affirms, and which I believe him unable to prove&#8212;the unity of the Church in the sense of a society here below&#8230; A fundamental error into which the author has fallen, and which falsifies all his reasoning&#8230; is that he considers the Church a sort of body,&#8221; etc. Mr. Rochat adds, that the passages I had cited relate &#8220;not to the unity of a society, which would have tended to make of churches a single body, responsible, and having a common destiny, here below, as to its existence as a society,&#8221; etc.
+He sums up his views and mine in the following words: "But what I have denied, what I deny still, is that which the author affirms, and which I believe him unable to prove -- the unity of the Church in the sense of a society here below ... .
+A fundamental error into which the author has fallen, and which falsifies all his reasoning ... is that he considers the Church a sort of body," etc. Mr. Rochat adds, that the passages I had cited relate "not to the unity of a society, which would have tended to make of churches a single body, responsible, and having a common destiny, here below, as to its existence as a society," etc.

-The same point was at the bottom of my controversy with Mr. F. Olivier.| Remember the question is not about the Church as a body infallibly gathered in glory, but about the Church as one body here below.
+The same point was at the bottom of my controversy with Mr. F. Olivier.¦ Remember the question is not about the Church as a body infallibly gathered in glory, but about the Church as one body here below.

-Here are his words: &#8220;Mr. Darby owns that the word church means assembly; and though he cannot deny this truth, namely, that the body of Christ never has been really gathered here below, and that the different churches have never been united in one single assembly, he ceases not continually to represent the Christians living on the earth, at a given
+Here are his words: "Mr. Darby owns that the word church means assembly; and though he cannot deny this truth, namely, that the body of Christ never has been really gathered here below, and that the different churches have never been united in one single assembly, he ceases not continually to represent the Christians living on the earth, at a given

-| Mr. Olivier has latterly had a protest published to shew that he retains the doctrine of the Church.
+¦ Mr. Olivier has latterly had a protest published to shew that he retains the doctrine of the Church.
 The reader will find the sort of passages which have made me say that he denies it formally.

 {98}

-moment, as being one assembly, with the responsibility of this assembly; and he calls it the assembly of Christ&#8212;the universal assembly on earth.&#8221;|
+moment, as being *one assembly*, with the responsibility *of this assembly*; and he calls it *the assembly of Christ -- the universal assembly on earth*."¦

-&#8220;Could he better insist now on the idea of a Church assembled on earth, and receiving, for this reason, the name of church or assembly?
-But that cannot be, not only because the Church was never united in a single assembly here below, but also,&#8221; etc. &#8220;But that this whole, this totality, was *one assembly,* and that for this it was named the Church, I presume the author no more thinks of sustaining it.&#8221;|
+"Could he better insist now on the idea of a Church assembled on earth, and receiving, for this reason, the name of church or assembly?
+But that cannot be, not only because the Church was never united in a single assembly here below, but also," etc. "But that this whole, this totality, was one assembly, and that for this it was named the Church, I presume the author no more thinks of sustaining it."¦

-&#8220;When Mr. Darby affirms that the totality of churches here below forms the Church, he goes also too far, seeing that what forms the Church is not only the totality of the churches at a given time, but the totality of the believers in all the succession of ages between the first and second advent of Christ.&#8221;
+"When Mr. Darby affirms that the totality of churches here below forms the Church, he goes also too far, seeing that what forms the Church is not only the totality of the churches at a given time, but the totality of the believers in all the succession of ages between the first and second advent of Christ."

-&#8220;Mr. Darby&#8217;s manner of thinking makes a division of the body of Christ in two, and even makes two bodies of Christ, if I may say so; namely, first, this pretended body of Christ that God should have created complete on earth,&#8221; etc.|
+"Mr. Darby's manner of thinking makes a division of the body of Christ in two, and even makes two bodies of Christ, if I may say so; namely, first, this pretended body of Christ that God should have created complete on earth," etc.¦

-&#8220;I could not charge myself with any responsibility in respect of this pretended exterior body, &#8230; or this would-be assembly, which, however, has never been assembled.&#8221;|
+"I could not charge myself with any responsibility in respect of this pretended exterior body, ... or this would-be assembly, which, however, has never been assembled."¦

-&#8220;Now, this view is contrary, at once, to the notions which scripture gives us of the *totality* and *unity* of the Church, as well as of the *assembly* of the Church, since the earthly body of Christ, which Mr. Darby believes to have been formed of a totality of *disseminated* churches, would never have been really assembled here below.&#8221;|
+"Now, this view is contrary, at once, to the notions which scripture gives us of the *totality* and *unity* of the Church, as well as of the *assembly* of the Church, since the earthly body of Christ, which Mr. Darby believes to have been formed of a totality of *disseminated* churches, would never have been really assembled here below."¦

 Such is the language of Mr. Olivier.